 They went to the palace and the hunter told his tale, proclaiming the great virtue of the commander-in-chief.
 The king, a righteous leader, sat the geese in golden chairs and fed them parched corn, honey, molasses, and other choice foods.
 During a friendly chat after the meal, the Bodhisatta said the hunter deserved great riches.
 The king agreed and gave him a large house, a splendid chariot, loads of gold, and control of a village worth a hundred thousand coins annually in profit.

 Then the Bodhisatta preached morality to the king, who was so impressed that he tried to hand over his kingdom, but the Bodhisatta refused to rule.
 He did, however, ask the king to reduce hunting so the creatures of the forest could live without fear.

 Back at their Himalayan home, the geese rejoiced at the return of their king.
-And when they heard exactly how he had escaped death, they all sang the praises of the commander-in-chief, the hunter, and the king, wishing them eternal happiness.
+And when they heard exactly how he had escaped death, they all sang praises of the commander-in-chief, the hunter, and the king; wishing them eternal happiness.

 In the Lifetime of the Buddha

 The Bodhisatta’s commander-in-chief was an earlier birth of Ananda, one of the Buddha’s top disciples.
-When Devadatta, a disciple of the Buddha who became his nemesis, planned his third attempt to kill the Buddha, by releasing a drunk, fierce elephant into the street while the Buddha went for morning alms, people told the Buddha not to go to the city.
+When Devadatta, a disciple of the Buddha who became his nemesis, planned his third attempt to kill the Buddha, by releasing a drunk, fierce elephant into the street while the Buddha walked his morning alms round, people told the Buddha not to go to the city.
 But he still went as usual.

 When they saw the elephant demolishing houses and crushing wagons, all eighty of the chief elders wanted to face the elephant themselves to protect the Buddha; but he forbid them from doing so.
 Ananda, however, had such strong affection for the Buddha that he didn’t listen and stood in front of the Buddha ready to sacrifice his life.
 After Ananda ignored two orders from the Buddha to leave, the Buddha used his supernatural powers to send Ananda behind him.
 As the elephant charged, he saw the Buddha’s glorious form and fell down in worship at his feet, never again harming a person.